ozewieze/git_test2/README.md

-This is Stef's secont git project
+This is Stef's second git project